Non-Commutative Gebauer-Moeller Criteria: Experiments and Conclusions

 \item $\#(F)$ is the number of unnecessary non-trivial obstructions detected by the Non-Commutative Leading Word Criterion given in Proposition~\ref{ncLWCrit}.

 \item $\#(B_k)$ is the number of unnecessary non-trivial obstructions detected by the Non-Commutative Backward Criterion given in Proposition~\ref{ncBKCrit}.

 \item $\rho=\#(Sel)/\#(Tot)$. \end{itemize} Note that $\#(RGb)$ is an invariant of the ideal which only depends on chosen word ordering.
 Other numbers in the table rely also on the selection strategy.
 In our experiments we used the \emph{normal strategy} which first chooses the obstruction whose S-polynomial has the lowest degree and then breaks ties by choosing the obstruction whose S-polynomial has the smallest leading word with respect to the word ordering.
-In these experiments, the Non-Commutative Tail Reduction given in Proposition~\ref{ncTailRed} detected no of unnecessary non-trivial obstruction (see Remark~\ref{sec3rem9}).
-Apparently, the Non-Commutative Multiply Criterion and the Non-Commutative Leading Word Criterion had already detected all unnecessary obstructions in the set $\bigcup_{1\leq i\leq s}{\rm NTObs}(i,s)$ of newly constructed obstructions.
 The low ratios $\rho$ in the table indicate that the non-commutative Gebauer-M\"oller criteria we obtained can detect most unnecessary obstructions during the procedure. \end{example}

 \begin{example} The following ideals {\tt braid3} and {\tt braid4} in the non-commutative polynomial ring $\mathbb{Q}\langle x_{1},x_{2},x_{3}\rangle$ are taken from \cite{SL09}, Section~5.
 More precisely, {\tt braid3} is the ideal generated by the set $\{-x_{2}x_{3}x_{1}+x_{3}x_{1}x_{3},$ $x_{2}x_{1}x_{2}-x_{3}x_{2}x_{3}$, $x_{1}x_{2}x_{1}-x_{3}x_{1}x_{2}, x_{1}^3+x_{1}x_{2}x_{3}+x_{2}^3+x_{3}^3\}$, and {\tt braid4} is the ideal generated by the set $\{-x_{2}x_{3}x_{1}+x_{3}x_{1}x_{3}, x_{2}x_{1}x_{2}-x_{3}x_{2}x_{3}, x_{1}x_{2}x_{3}-x_{3}x_{1}x_{2}, x_{1}^3+x_{1}x_{2}x_{3}+x_{2}^3+x_{3}^3\}$.
 These ideals are generated by sets of homogeneous generators.
 The following table lists the results of the computations of Gr\"obner bases truncated at degree~$11$ with respect to $\LLex$ on $\langle x_{1},x_{2},x_{3}\rangle$ such that $x_{1}>_{\LLex} x_{2}>_{\LLex}x_{3}$, via the Improved Buchberger Procedure.